Asian shares steady as Q1 ends; eyes on Europe, China

 MSCI's broadest index of Asia Pacific shares outside Japan inched up 0.1 percent, in positive territory after a two-day decline, but still off a one-week high hit earlier this week.

-The index is set for a quarterly gain of about 11 percent, the best showing since the third quarter of 2010 and best first quarter in 21 years.
-The index then ended up 19 percent.
+The index is set for a quarterly gain of about 11 percent at current levels, the best showing since the third quarter of 2010 and the best first quarter in 21 years.

-Japan's Nikkei average slipped 0.2 percent, retreating from Thursday's one-year high, but is up more than 19 percent and set for its best first quarter in 24 years.
+Japan's Nikkei average opened down 0.3 percent, retreating from Thursday's one-year high, but is up more than 19 percent and set for its best first quarter in 24 years.

-Markets remained on an uptrend through the first quarter as massive liquidity injections from global central banks soothed jitters about a credit crunch in the euro zone, just as it became certain Greece would secure a crucial bailout fund.

-Improving U.S. data also buoyed prices, offsetting deteriorating European conditions and growing doubts over China's resilience.

-Near the quarter-end, however, investor sentiment across asset classes turned bearish due to fears of a potential growth slowdown, with European troubles back in focus and concerns about China, the world's second largest economy.
+Still, investor sentiment across asset classes is being undermined by fears of a potential growth slowdown, with European troubles back in focus and concerns about China, the world's second largest economy.

+German Finance Minister Wolfgang Schaeuble said on Thursday the bloc should not commit more than 800 billion euros in rescue aid, and that money should only be available when countries promise reforms.

 "Failure to ratify a permanent bailout fund before its scheduled launch in July could rattle financial markets," he said.